 We’re heading into the main section of the resort now, on one side are palm trees, beaches and fantastic views and on the other side is Centro Atlántico, the clubbing mecca of Puerto del Carmen.

-The resort of Puerto del Carmen has not one but the only two McDonald restaurants on the island.
 The promenade offers some lovely views down to the main beach Playa Grande.

 There’s lots of bars such as Route 66 and Tropical, restaurants like the popular Maritoni’s and shops along this section of “The Strip” with the beach on the other side.